Research

 Research Themes

 The research agenda at BANICORE is organized around several interrelated themes.
-These themes are not treated as isolated domains, but as overlapping perspectives through which complex organizational phenomena are examined.
+These themes are not treated as isolated domains but as overlapping perspectives through which complex organizational phenomena can be examined across sectors.

 Organizational Complexity and Systemic Fragility